Import Patterns and Lazy Loading

 1. Implement the benchmark in benchbox/<benchmark_name>.py.

-2. Add a LazyImportSpec entry to _BENCHMARK_SPECS with the module name, attribute, and any optional dependency extras.
+2. Add a _BenchmarkSpec entry to _BENCHMARK_REGISTRY with the module name, class name, and any optional dependency extras.

 3. Export the class through __all__ if it should be part of the public API.